 The possibilities of connections are now infinite.
 We can reach out to people we previously considered out of reach and develop relationships we didn’t think possible.
 What a great opportunity to tap into the collective intelligence!

-In this program, Erica Dhawan shares her research and experience on what she calls “connectional intelligence” which is the ability to combine the world’s diverse range of people, networks, disciplines and resources, forging connections on a global scale that create unprecedented value and meaning.
+In this program, Erica Dhawan shares her research and experience on what she calls “connectional intelligence” which is the ability to consistently deliver breakthrough innovation and results by harnessing the value of relationships and networks.
+These new connections, forged on a global scale, create unprecedented value and meaning.
 Virtually anyone can maximize their potential, and achieve breakthrough performance, by developing this crucial ability.
 It is the best, most efficient, powerful way to supersize any dream and get big things done.

 Watch the program intro: